After public spat between BJP MLA, cabinet minister, party chief calls for restraint | Politics

 - India

-A day after a public spat broke out between a BJP MLA and a Uttarakhand cabinet minister here, the party's state president Mahendra Bhatt on Wednesday asked them to exercise restraint.
+A day after a public spat broke out between a BJP MLA and an Uttarakhand cabinet minister here, the party's state president Mahendra Bhatt on Wednesday asked them to exercise restraint.

 All ministers, MLAs and public representatives have been asked to exercise restraint and discipline even when they are calling for development projects in their respective areas, Bhatt told reporters at the state party office here.